FRC-Team3484/open-scouting/README.md

 Eventually, `development` will be merged into `main` and your changes will be released into production with a new release.
 Thanks for your contribution!

+### Translations
+Additionally, help translating Open Scouting is also always welcome!
+Please see [Contributing Translations](/docs/Contributing_Translations.md) for more information

 ## To-Do
 Please see the [roadmap](/docs/ROADMAP.md) for the currently planned out things that need to be completed.
 Additionally, see the [issues page](https://github.com/FRC-Team3484/open-scouting/issues) for any current bugs or features that need implemented, but aren't officially scheduled.